2025–26 South Pacific cyclone season: Other systems

+On 28 December, a low pressure area near the coast of Samoa was marked as Tropical Disturbance 04F, it was marked as a subtropical depression until it dissipated on 2 January due to harsh conditions.

+On 31 January, the FMS began monitoring a low pressure area southeast of Fiji, later designating it as Tropical Disturbance 08F.
+As a short-lived tropical cyclone, the system quickly moved northbound, and dissipated by 31 January.

+On 14 June, the JTWC began tracking a poorly-defined subtropical storm located east of Vanuatu, labeling it 96P as it was given a LOW chance for transitioning into a tropical cyclone.
+The next day, the storm’s environment became greatly unfavorable as high vertical wind shear and dry air entrainment continued to elongate the low-level circulation, it reached peak maximum sustained winds of 40 kt (45 mph), and a minimum central pressure of 1000 mb (29.53 inHg) shortly after.
+On June 16, the JTWC assessed the subtropical storm to have transitioned into a cold-core extratropical low as a result of its hostile environment as advisories were ceased.

 Storm names

-Within the Southern Pacific, a tropical depression is judged to have reached tropical cyclone intensity should it reach winds of 35 kn and it is evident that gales are occurring at least halfway around the center.
-Tropical depressions intensifying into a tropical cyclone between the Equator and 26°S and between 160°E and 120°W are named by the FMS; should a tropical depression intensify to the south of 26°S between 160°E and 120°W it will be named in conjunction with the FMS by MetService.
-Should a tropical cyclone move out of the basin and into the Australian region it will retain its original name.
-The names that will be used for the 2025–26 season are listed below:
+Within the South Pacific, a tropical depression is judged to have reached tropical cyclone intensity should it reach winds of 65 km/h (40 mph) and it is evident that gales are occurring at least halfway around the centre.
+Tropical depressions intensifying into a tropical cyclone between the Equator and 26°S and between 160°E–120°W are named by the Fiji Meteorological Service (FMS); should a tropical depression intensify to the south of 26°S between 160°E and 120°W, it will be named in conjunction with the FMS by MetService.
+No names were used for the first time.
+Should a tropical cyclone move out of the basin and into the Australian region, it will retain its original name.
+The names that were used during the 2025–26 season are listed below: